yadavravi123/SmartCodeLab/README.md

-# SmartCodeLab: Enhancing debugging experience with AI
+# SmartCodeLab: Enhancing programming and debugging experience with AI